FAQ

 Is the Davis Dyslexia Correction Programme right for me?

-A standard programme entails 30 hours of intensive, one-to-one support and up to 6 further hours available for review should the client want to use them.
+A standard programme typically entails 30 hours of intensive, one-to-one support and up to 6 further hours available for review should the client want to use them.
 There will be follow-up work for the client to complete with a support person, trained by the facilitator.

 - interpersonal sensitivity